AntonioNoack/JVM2WASM/README.md

 # JVM2WASM

 This project is a compiler from JVM to WASM for [Rem's Engine](https://github.com/AntonioNoack/RemsEngine)'s web port.
-It has a garbage collector, and JS bindings for OpenGL via OpenGL ES.
+It has a [garbage collector](src/jvm/GC.java), and [JavaScript bindings for OpenGL via OpenGL ES](src/jvm/LWJGLxOpenGL.java).
-The target JVM language is Java 8.
+The target JVM language is Java 8 (lambdas).

 The generated code relies heavily on switch-statements, because structural analysis is hard, and I haven't implemented "pattern-independent structuring" (a paper, that solves it) yet.
 This makes it much slower than native code (50x-100x in [SciMark2](https://math.nist.gov/scimark2/)).